alec-horwitz/Words-Rhymes-N-More/README.md

       Finished in 1.13 seconds (files took 7.98 seconds to load) 5 examples, 0 failures

-  Starting from the directory that this readme resides in, you can find the test file at spec/features/queries_controller_spec.rb
+  Starting from the directory that this readme resides in, you can find the test file (which determines the tests that are run) at spec/features/queries_controller_spec.rb

 * Start the api locally:
   * You can start the sever locally by entering the following command in terminal: